AlanWendorff/membrane-frontend-cc/README.md

 <b>ENV variables:</b>

-`VITE_APP_TARGET_NETWORK_HEX={network-hexadecimal-code}`: Necessary for network change.
+`VITE_APP_TARGET_NETWORK_HEX={network-hexadecimal-code}`: Necessary for network change functionality.
-In the code its necessary to know the network on which the contract runs and can vary over time if a contract is released to production.
+This may vary over time if a contract is released on the mainnet.

 `VITE_APP_QUIZ_CONTRACT_ADDRESS={contract-address}`: Necessary for frontend/contract interaction.
-In the code its necessary to know the contract address and can vary over time if the contract is changed to a new one.
+This may vary over time if the contract is changed to a new one.

 ## Resources used